Burrow passes for 348 yards and 2 TDs and Bengals' defense clamps down on Bills in 24-18 win

 Burrow passes for 348 yards and 2 TDs and Bengals’ defense clamps down on Bills in 24-18 win

-CINCINNATI (AP) — Joe Burrow threw for a season-high 348 yards and had two touchdown passes as the Cincinnati Bengals beat the Buffalo Bills 24-18 in a key AFC matchup Sunday night for their fourth straight victory.
+“We’re coming along,” Burrow said.
+“We’ve played well the last couple of weeks and we have to keep it going.”

+Cincinnati (5-3) is locked in a tie with Cleveland and Pittsburgh, all of them chasing the division-leading Ravens (7-2) in the AFC North.
+The Bengals still have to play the Steelers twice and have rematches with the Browns and Ravens on the schedule.

-Burrow was 31 for 44 while completing passes to eight receivers, with tight ends Irv Smith Jr. and Drew Sample making the touchdown grabs.
-Tee Higgins had eight receptions for a season-high 110 yards for the Bengals (5-3).
+Burrow, who was still struggling with a calf injury early in the season, was 31 for 44 while completing passes to eight receivers, with tight ends Irv Smith Jr. and Drew Sample making the touchdown grabs.

-Meanwhile, Cincinnati’s defense kept Josh Allen and the Bills (5-4) playing from behind throughout.
+Meanwhile, Cincinnati kept Josh Allen and the Bills (5-4) playing from behind throughout.

 Cam Taylor-Britt intercepted Allen to shut down a drive in the second quarter.
-Nick Scott upended Buffalo tight end Dalton Kincaid and recovered the fumble on the Cincinnati 13-yard line in the third quarter.
+Nick Scott upended Buffalo tight end Dalton Kincaid and recovered the fumble on Cincinnati’s 13-yard line in the third quarter.

 The subsequent Bengals drive ate up 5:20 and a 20-yard field goal by Evan McPherson extended Cincinnati’s lead to 24-10.